buzzcrackle/calgluten/README.md

 # calgluten
-iOS app that checks if food has gluten
+iOS app that checks if food has gluten. uses google cloud vision API